+CULTURAL DIFFERENCE:

+Egyptian society and culture are built on intricate social etiquette and customs.
+As foreigners, we are not expected to be knowledgeable about all etiquette, but it will make your time in Egypt more enjoyable if you are respectful of local customs.

 ACCOMMODATION:

 Your accommodation is selected for convenience of location, comfort or character.
 Hotels are generally rated as local four-star standard, but please note that there is no international classification system for hotels and differences in facilities and quality may exist between New Zealand and Egypt.
 All group tour hotels have private bathroom facilities and air conditioning where needed.
 If you experience any difficulty, please speak to your National Escort.
 Rest assured that all hotels used by Wendy Wu Tours are regularly inspected by our staff and our partners to ensure that standards meet your needs.

+PORTERAGE:

+Please be aware that porterage is not included on our tours in Egypt.
+You will therefore need to be able to handle your own luggage within the hotel and when using transportation like trains and coaches.

 LUGGAGE:

 All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms.
 It is essential that your luggage is lockable.
 Please note that authorities will only allow bottles onto the aircraft if they have been checked in as main baggage.
 Bottles in hand luggage may be confiscated.

+PERSONAL EXPENSES AND OPTIONAL TOURINGS: